Privacy screen review — viewing angle protection for laptop and monitor

 Privacy screen review

-A privacy screen is a thin filter that goes over your laptop or monitor and makes the screen only visible to whoever is sitting directly in front of it.
-Standard viewing angle: ±30 degrees.
+A privacy screen is a thin filter that goes over your laptop or monitor and makes the screen visible mainly to whoever sits directly in front of it.
+Standard viewing angle: around ±30 degrees.
 Outside that range someone sees a dark or mirrored screen.

 How does a privacy screen work?